 How hyper-IgE is inherited depends on which gene is affected.
 Why levels of IgE are high is unknown.
 Both forms cause similar symptoms.

 Symptoms of hyper-IgE syndrome usually begin during infancy.
 In most infants, pockets of pus (abscesses) form in the skin, joints, lungs, or other organs.
 The abscesses are usually caused by infections with staphylococcal bacteria, and they recur frequently.

-People may develop respiratory infections, including pneumonia that may leave giant cysts after the pneumonia has resolved.
+People may develop respiratory infections, including pneumonia that may leave giant cysts (sacs filled with fluid) after the pneumonia has resolved.

 An itchy rash develops.

 Bones are weak, resulting in many fractures.
 Facial features may be coarse.
 Loss of baby teeth is delayed.